developer-zebra/developer-zebra-site/src/emdk-for-android/9-0/guide/udi_scanning_guide/index.md

 Before an application can scan UDI labels, scanMode must be set to UDI.
 First get an instance of a scanner object, refer to the Barcode Scanning API Programmer's Guide for instructions on how to initialize a scanner object.
 Once you have an initialized scanner object, you can then modify the scanner configuration.

->Note: UDI scanning is only available with Imager based scanners.
+>Note: UDI scanning is available only with imager-based scanners.

     :::java
     ScannerConfig config = scanner.getConfig();